The Comptroller doesn’t have authority to change how the NYPD answers a 911 call. The Comptroller does have authority to publish what the calls cost.

 Two programs supply the operational template the Comptroller’s plan would expand.

 B-HEARD, run by the Mayor’s Office of Community Mental Health, sends a paired social worker and EMT to a defined slice of 911 calls involving mental-health crisis.
 It launched in Harlem in 2021 and has expanded into additional precincts.
-The Comptroller’s report cites the per-call cost and outcome data B-HEARD has accumulated as the strongest argument for citywide rollout.
+The per-call cost and outcome data B-HEARD has accumulated since then is the strongest evidence for the citywide rollout the report’s first pillar calls for.

 NYC DOT and the TLC already perform civilian enforcement for parking, bus-lane violations (through automated enforcement), and TLC-licensed driver compliance.
 The Comptroller’s plan would extend that staff to additional moving violations currently issued by NYPD patrol.